-The excess of assets (section D.1) over liabilities (section D.3) plus qualifying subordinated debt less any foreseeable distributions and non-available own funds at group level, constitutes total eligible own funds that are available to meet the group SCR:
+The excess of assets (section D.1) over liabilities (section D.3) plus qualifying subordinated debt less a ny foreseeable distributions and non-available own funds at group level, constitutes total eligible own funds that are available to meet the group SCR.
 The Group has no subordinated debt.

 Foreseeable distributions are future material expense items at Group level such as dividends that have been approved for payment by the Board.

-The payment to minority interests payable at the end of June have been approved for payment by the Board of EIO and therefore has been included as a foreseeable distribution.
+The June 2021 payment to minority interests have been approved for payment by the Board of EIO and therefore has been included as a foreseeable distribution.

 Due to the requirement for regulated undertakings within the Group to retain sufficient eligible own funds to cover their own solvency requirement, not all own funds of each undertaking can be freely moved around the Group and therefore may be unavailable to the Group to cover the Group SCR.
-This is referred to as 'non-available own funds at group level' and is covered at the end of this section.
+This is referred to as 'non-available own funds at group level'.